raxjs/universal-api/docs/packages/file/getSavedFileInfo/README.en-US.md

-# getInfo
+# getSavedFileInfo
 [![npm](https://img.shields.io/npm/v/@uni/file.svg)](https://www.npmjs.com/package/@uni/file)

-Get file information.
+Gets saved file information.
+This API can only be used to obtain the information of files that have been saved to the local device.
+To obtain information of temporary files, use getInfo() API.

 <div style="display: flex;flex-direction: row;justify-content: space-between;">
 <div style="margin-right: 20px;">